Wishes-laboratory/Wishes-laboratory/README.md

   <section>
     <h2>About Me</h2>
     <p>I'm Wish, a versatile creator with years of experience in 3D modeling, game asset development, animation, and teaching.
-I work with tools like Blender, Roblox Studio, and more to bring ideas to life and help others learn.</p>
+My work blends technical skill with artistic creativity, allowing me to build immersive assets for Roblox, Minecraft, and other platforms.
+I specialize in creating optimized, game-ready models and animations that elevate player experiences.
+Beyond content creation, I’m passionate about sharing knowledge through one-on-one teaching, tutorials, and mentorship—helping others grow in the world of game development and design.
+Whether it's a freelance commission or a collaborative project, I strive to deliver professional, polished results that exceed expectations.</p>
   </section>

   <section>